jpcposts/jpcposts.github.io/_posts/2023/2023-12-13-redhat_developer_subscription.md

 ## Conclusion

 Congratulations!
 You've successfully obtained a Red Hat Developer Subscription, downloaded the official RHEL9 ISO, registered your machine, and activated it for updates.
-RHEL9 is now ready for use, and you'll receive regular updates to ensure its security and functionality.
+RHEL9 is now ready for use, and you'll receive regular updates to ensure its security and functionality!

 📝 For more detailed instructions and information, you can refer to the official [Official RedHat documentation](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know?source=sso#updated_development_tools__red_hat_software_collections).